Jessica Helfand

-Jessica Helfand (born 1960 in Philadelphia, Pennsylvania) is an artist, writer, and designer.
+Jessica Helfand (born 1960) is an American artist, writer, and designer.
 A founding editor of the Design Observer, she is the author of numerous books on visual and cultural criticism.

 Early life and education

 Born in Philadelphia, Helfand was raised in Paris and New York City and graduated from George School in Newtown, Pennsylvania, in 1978.
 She received her BA (in graphic design and architectural theory) in 1982 and her MFA (in graphic design) in 1989, both from Yale University.
 She is the daughter of the late collector William H. Helfand.

 Career

+Early career

 From 1982 until 1986 Helfand wrote soap operas for Procter & Gamble, and eventually became a junior scriptwriter on CBS’s Guiding Light.
 That year, Guiding Light won the Daytime Emmy for best writing.

 In 1990 she was appointed design director for the Philadelphia Inquirer Magazine, and three years later, she started her own studio.

-In 1997 she joined her late husband, William Drenttel, to start Winterhouse which they co-directed until Drenttel’s death in 2013.
+Yale University

 For more than twenty years, Helfand taught at Yale University, where she was senior critic in graphic design, the artist in residence at the Yale Institute for Network Science, a faculty affiliate in the history of science and medicine, and a lecturer in Yale College.
 From 2009 to 2016 she taught two freshman seminars "Studies in Visual Biography" and "Blue,".
 Then, from 2016 to 2018 she taught design at Yale School of Management.
 “We will approach it as one might a second language,” she explained, “introducing theory and practice, defining visual grammar, reframing expression, construction, and craft.”

 With Andrew Howard and Hamish Muir, Helfand was a co-founder of the summer editorial course in Porto, Portugal.
 She was a visiting professor at Wesleyan University (2012) and at Paris College of Art (2014).
 In 2019, she was appointed visiting professor at the University of Hertfordshire in the UK.